-Order Online and Pick Up In store!
+Shop Online and Pick Up in Store!

-Order Online and Pick Up In store!
+Shop Online and Pick Up in Store!

 Recently I was informed of a company called @Navsmb that is stepping up and helping Small Businesses like ours by offering an opportunity to receive a $10,000 Grant.
 In order for a chance to receive this grant.
 I had to face my own heartbreak and tell the story of our small business, Legacy Gifts & Engraving.
 After reading and looking through some of the submissions from past recipients, I feel it is best to explain Our Story from the top.